Angry Birds (video game): Ports

 Near the end of 2010, Rovio stated that it was developing new ports of the game, this time for devices outside of the mobile phone market.
 In January 2011, three of those ports launched.
 First, Sony announced the release of Angry Birds for its PlayStation Portable handheld system in the form of a PlayStation mini game that includes nearly 200 levels from the original game; the version is also playable on the PlayStation 3.
 Next, Rovio announced the release of a Windows version of the game on January 4, 2011, available for sale exclusively from the Intel AppUp center, which included 195 levels at launch and plans for exclusive features not available on the smartphone versions.
 One day after the Windows version was released, the Mac App Store launched, with one of the first offerings being its own version of Angry Birds.
-Ports of Angry Birds have also been proposed for the Wii and Nintendo DS systems, with the former becoming realized through Angry Birds Trilogy (see below).
+Ports of Angry Birds have also been proposed for the Wii and Nintendo DS systems, with the former becoming realized through Angry Birds Trilogy.
 A 3D-enhanced version of the game was proposed for release on the LG Optimus 3D in October 2011.

 The popularity of Angry Birds has helped spread the game to other devices that were not initially designed as gaming machines.
-Barnes & Noble announced that a future update for its Nook Color e-reader would let the Android-based device run applications, including a port of Angry Birds.
+Barnes & Noble announced that a future update for its Nook e-reader would let the Android-based device run applications, including a port of Angry Birds.
 In June 2011, Rovio announced plans to partner with Roku to include a version of Angry Birds on a new model of its Internet-connected set-top box, the Roku 2 XS running the Roku OS.

 In May 2011, an in-browser HTML5 version of Angry Birds was released in beta form.
 The game uses WebGL or Canvas and is distributed through the Chrome Web Store for use with Google's Chrome web browser.
 It runs on any WebGL- or Canvas-enabled browser, and features exclusive content when played on Chrome, such as exclusive levels and the so-called "Chrome Bombs".
 The version includes offline playability and features 60 FPS gameplay with a selection of graphics settings to accommodate a variety of hardware capabilities.